Peippo1/marketing-analytics-pipeline/README.md

 - [x] Add unit tests for pipeline components
 - [x] Containerize with Docker for local + cloud execution
 - [ ] Schedule daily pipeline using Airflow
-- [ ] Containerize with Docker for local + cloud execution